Sara G. Stanley: Educator of freed people

 Her troubles compounded as the combination of her outspokenness and light-skin got her labelled as "haughty", not only with the white staff but at least one other black teacher as well.
 Miss Gleason partnered with Clara Duncan, a black teacher and Oberon graduate, and together they accused Stanley of having an affair with another AMA teacher, Samuel Walker, who was white and married.
 Walker resigned his post over the scandal.

 Although Stanley was allowed to stay with the AMA after the incident, two months later, she was sent to work St. Louis, Missouri, where her next school was a "small, windowless room in a church basement".
 The school was run and paid for by the local Colored Board of Education.
 There was very little money and supplies, but Stanley was impressed by her interactions with the students.
-She wrote in her report to the AMA "the preponderance of the mulattoes over the blacks immediately arrests the attention of the spectator ...
+She wrote in her report to the AMA "the preponderance of the mulattoes over the blacks immediately arrests the attention of the spectator...
 The Caucasian element is largely ascendant, many of the children have blond and red hair and the peculiarly white transparent complexion which is their usual accompaniment.
 A woeful commentary on the hideous iniquity of Slavery."

-In the two months she was assigned to the school, she grew the program by using her own money to buy supplies, and she had started a successful Sunday school.
-During her time there, the AMA was slow to send her salary and travel money, but Stanley refused to take tuition from indigent students.
+In the two months she was assigned to the school, Stanley expanded the program by using her own money to buy supplies, and started a successful Sunday school.
+During her time there, the AMA was slow to send her salary and travel money, but Stanley refused to accept tuition from indigent students.
 The same year the Civil War was over, "the school board changed in the fall of 1865 from an all-black to all-white board".
 The new white school board members wanted to replace the colored staff with white teachers.
 They forced Stanley to be reassigned, and she left in debt.

-Her next assignment was in Louisville, Kentucky, where, she taught in the basement of the Centre Street Colored Methodist Church run by the Colored Board of Education.
+Stanley's next assignment was in Louisville, Kentucky, where, she taught in the basement of the Centre Street Colored Methodist Church run by the Colored Board of Education.
 Despite the harsh conditions of the basement, she helped grow attendance, and by May 1866 she was made principal.
 When the federal Freedman's Bureau took over under the new public school system, Stanley again found herself without a school.

-By 1868, she moved to Mobile, Alabama again as a teacher for the AMA.
+By 1868, Stanley moved to Mobile, Alabama, again working as a teacher for the AMA.
 Stanley remained with the AMA until she left Mobile, Alabama in 1870.